eclipse-glsp/glsp-website-source/content/documentation/architecture/content.md

 For instance, the client-side tools need to know whether the user is allowed to connect certain nodes with each other, whether those nodes can be resized or moved between container nodes, etc.
 Therefore, the protocol between client and server provides dedicated action messages that allows to transfer this required context- and diagram-specific information between the server and the client.

-Once an editing tool is applied in the client, the client sends a notification to the server, which then will perform the operation on the original model source, regenerates the graphical model and updates the client with the new version of the graphical model, which in turn will then update the rendered diagram based on the new graphical model.
+Once an editing tool is applied in the client, the client sends a notification to the server, which then will perform the operation on the original source model, regenerates the graphical model and updates the client with the new version of the graphical model, which in turn will then update the rendered diagram based on the new graphical model.
 </br></br>

 ### Action Protocol